Yankees vs. Angels Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is hitting .349 with a double, a triple, a home run, two walks and three RBI.
+- Torres has hit safely in eight straight games.
+During his last 10 games he is batting .395 with a double, a triple, a home run, two walks and four RBI.

 Torres Recent Games